scyclow/Demystifying-Python/README.md

 ###NLTK

+Natural Language ToolKit.
+If you ever want to perform language analysis, look no further

-Just like the Alchemy API, but free.
+Just like the Alchemy API, but free and more dynamic.

 [More on NLTK](http://www.nltk.org/)
 [Free Book](http://victoria.lviv.ua/html/fl5/NaturalLanguageProcessingWithPython.pdf)